kiosc-france/teleport/rfd/0153-resource-guidelines.md

 If a resource has associated secrets (password, private key, jwt, mfa device, etc.) they should be defined in a separate resource and stored in a separate key range in the backend.
-The traditional pattern of defining secrets inline and only returning them if a `with_sercrets` flag is provided cause a variety of problems and introduce opportunity for human error to accidentally include secrets when they should not have been.
+The traditional pattern of defining secrets inline and only returning them if a `with_sercrets` flag is provided causes a variety of problems and introduces opportunity for human error to accidentally include secrets when they should not have been.
 It would then be the responsibility of the caller to get both the base resource and the corresponding secret resource if required.